UPennCBE544/CBE544-2025/ProjectDescription.md

 ### Motivation ###

 - **Synthesis of 2D Organometallic Material**: MXene is a 2 dimentional transitional metal carbide or nitride which allows the material to be easily tunable with surface modification to have drastically different properties.
-A deeper understanding of thermodynamic stability and adsorption mechanism supports the advancement of sustainable and ecnomically attractive option for active electrocatalysts.
+Organometallic materials are known to be a valuable source for A deeper understanding of thermodynamic stability and adsorption mechanism supports the advancement of sustainable and ecnomically attractive option for active electrocatalysts.

 - **Adsorption Configuration and Optimization**: By modeling different surface configuration of the adsorption, we gain insight into how environmental conditions (vacancy, dehydrogenation, temperature, etc.) and configuration influence the adsorption stability.
 This could lead to optimization strategies that improve catalyst activity and stability by tuning vacancy rates and ligand environment.